liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 #### Reachable Sets with Attacks

 In order to further study the impact of attacks under this high-risk situation, we selected two different scenarios of $In_4$.
 To create this scenario, the initial TTC needs to be less than 1.6 and close to 0.6.
 Tab.
-5 shows two different initial state sets and the range of attack intensity per unit time under the two attack strategies.
+5 shows two different scenario settings and the range of attack intensity per unit time under the two attack strategies.

 <table>
     <caption>Tab.
 5. Initial State Sets of Reachable Sets</caption>
     <thead>
         <tr>
-            <th>Set</th>
+            <th>Scenario</th>
-            <th>Route</th>
+            <th>Transition</th>
             <th>Bound</th>
             <th>\(v_{x_1}\)</th>
             <th>\(v_{y_1}\)</th>